bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 02:03:53

 I'd like that.
-It just

 Sjors Provoost: 02:03:54

-works better.
+It just works better.
 I mean, if you ever want to read the book, you should read the original one.
 So the one from the 1990s, which uses very analog technologies to get the job done.
 He wrote a new one, but it's too abstract and too long.
 So stick to the old one.
-And the thing it doesn't really account for is this world of instant notifications that we're getting now, which GitHub is one of the problems, but mails and other.
+And the thing it doesn't really account for is this world of instant notifications that we're getting now, which GitHub is one of the problems, but emails and others.
 I mean, part of that is just you want to kill all those notifications.
 And you should not get you should not be getting push messages from Twitter.
 That's like if that's what you're doing, that's not good.

 NVK: 02:04:29

-Yeah, I think like people just struggle with like actually triaging what is actually important.
+Yeah, I think people just struggle with actually triaging what is actually important.
 And then like, and then sort of like the complacency kind of sets in because you know, it's just we're all human, right?
 Like it's really, it's just, that's the true challenge is like what's really important.
 And then like people don't leave room to just like fucking do nothing to and like just reflect.